Opinion | Can Democrats sell Biden’s agenda? New ads test a different approach.

 “Rising costs are obviously a dominant concern among voters right now,” Hogan told me.
 “That’s why this agenda addresses those concerns.
 We wanted to make sure with these ads to highlight to folks how it goes about doing that.”

 All this speaks to another complexity.
-Largely because two centrist Democratic senators have held up BBB, its overall story has been one of ugly congressional sausage-making and bitter factional party infighting rather than delivering concrete benefits to people.
+Largely because two centrist Democratic senators have held up Biden’s agenda, its overall story has been one of ugly congressional sausage-making and bitter factional party infighting rather than delivering concrete benefits to people.

 Hogan noted that voters aren’t sufficiently aware of those benefits; while they understand a bill is being debated, they’re not clear on its specifics.
-So the ads are designed to make sure they know that BBB will address “their most pressing economic concerns,” Hogan said.
+So the ads are designed to make sure they know that Build Back Better would address “their most pressing economic concerns,” Hogan said.

 If and when it passes, it will indeed confer benefits on millions and millions of people.
-As Ron Brownstein shrewdly observes, when this happens, it will test a core political assumption of Biden and Democrats: “that delivering material benefits to economically strained families will win back voters drawn to conservative Republican messages on cultural and racial issues.”
+As Ron Brownstein shrewdly observes, when this happens, it will test a core political assumption of Biden and Democrats’/: “that delivering material benefits to economically strained families will win back voters drawn to conservative Republican messages on cultural and racial issues.”

 The trouble, of course, is that the very fact that Republicans are laying down such dense fog-of-war messaging on cultural and racial issues — along with their daily drumbeat about how inflation is destroying the country — is surely another reason that the concrete specifics of Biden’s agenda are failing to break through.